 *PIN THIS POST!*

-In this post you will find some of the best things to see and do in the Olympic Peninsula including where to hike near Olympic National Park, and the best eateries in Port Angeles, which is the closest town to Olympic National Park where you can find accommodation if you prefer a real bed and a kitchen over a sleeping pad and a tent.
+In this post you will find some of the best things to see and do in the Olympic Peninsula including where to hike near Olympic National Park, and the best eateries in Port Angeles and Sequim, the two closest towns to Olympic National Park where you can find accommodation if you prefer a real bed and a kitchen over a sleeping pad and a tent.